 National Custodian Day Activities

 Do something nice for a custodian

 Bake a cake, grab a gift card, or simply write a thank you note in order to show the custodians in your life that you care.
 Everyone likes to receive acknowledgment of a job well done, and a little extra sweet treat thrown into the mix doesn't hurt either.

 Send out an email blast inviting your coworkers to help you celebrate National Custodian Day.
-Ask everyone who signs up to commit to making a dish.
-Bonus points if you are able to keep the festivities a surprise from the custodians until they walk into the potluck party!
+(Be sure to send beautiful, hand-delivered invitations to the custodians and their supervisor.)
+Ask everyone who signs up to commit to bringing a dish.
+Bonus points if you can turn the festivities into a surprise as the custodians walk into the potluck party!

 Nobody likes a dirty toilet

 The company, Forpow, has released a UV light that attaches to the underside of your toilet lid in order to keep things sterilized after every use.

 There's a volcano in my microwave